Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 As always, we offer great rates and specials, and we're attracting many mortgagees who look to lower their monthly costs while taking advantage of housing deals in their area.

-Predictions are mixed about the effect lowering rates will have on housing prices.
-More sellers are listing to get out of restrictive rates, yet markets can still drum up more demand due to the highest immigration numbers Canada has seen in years.
+There are mixed predictions about how lowering rates will affect housing prices.
+More sellers are listing to get out of restrictive rates, yet markets still have plenty of potential to skyrocket in demand due to the highest immigration numbers Canada has seen in years.

-Rates and home prices are elevated enough for some to consider delaying their buying intentions until next year when the mortgage stress test will be even lower (as the prime rate lowers over the coming months).
+Rates and home prices are still elevated enough for some to consider delaying their buying intentions until 2025, when the mortgage stress test will be even lower (as the prime rate lowers over the coming months).

 Depending on your details and needs, our low short-term fixed Rate Relief™ product can help you bridge the gap with budget relief now, enabling your dream home purchase sooner, with the hope of renewing into lowered market rates.